DanMolenhouse/CMU-95-702-Distributed-Systems/README.md

 4. Implement basic MVC pattern.

 **Tasks:**
-1. Create an index.jsp page
+1. Create two Java Server Pages.
 2. Practice with servlet programming, web scraping, API's and MVC
 3. Create web application that can be used as an in-class survey tracker by allowing users to select an answer and submit it.
 Ensure MVC architecture is utilized.